 Here you will see a table view of any Performance Improvement Forms available to your manager (based on their site and whether the form is active).

-Click the '+' icon to complete a new performance improvement form against an employee.
+Click 'Add' icon to complete a new performance improvement form against an employee.

-Click the magnifying glass icon to view any performance improvement forms already created.
+Click 'View Data' icon to view any performance improvement forms already created.

-Click the cloud icon to download the form data for any completed forms as a CSV file.
+Click 'Download' to download the form data for any completed forms as a CSV file.